beervalley/Data-Science-Intensive/README.md

 # Data-Science-Intensive
 A 12 weeks of intensive data science training process for becoming a data scientist

-Unit 1:
+Unit 1: Programming Tools

-Programming Tools: Python, iPython Notebook, matplotlib, Pandas, Git/Github
+•	Python, iPython Notebook, matplotlib, Pandas, Git/Github

-Unit 2:
-Deep Dive into Pandas for Data Wrangling
+Unit 2: Deep Dive into Pandas for Data Wrangling

-Data in files: Work with a variety of sources from unstructured/semi-structured text files (.txt) to delimited/structured/nested format files like excel, csv, json, xml etc.
+•	Data in files: Work with a variety of sources from unstructured/semi-structured text files (.txt) to delimited/structured/nested format files like excel, csv, json, xml etc.

-Data in Databases: Get an overview of relational and NoSQL databases and practice data manipulation with SQL.
+•	Data in Databases: Get an overview of relational and NoSQL databases and practice data manipulation with SQL.

 Unit 3: Inferential Statistics
-Theory and application of inferential statistics
+•	Theory and application of inferential statistics

-Parameter estimation
+•	Parameter estimation

-Hypothesis testing
+•	Hypothesis testing

-Statistical significance
+•	Statistical significance

-Correlation and regression
+•	Correlation and regression

-A/B Testing
+•	A/B Testing

 Unit 4: Machine Learning

-Scikit-learn
+•	Scikit-learn

-Supervised and unsupervised learning
+•	Supervised and unsupervised learning

-Naive Bayes, SVM, Decision trees, Regression, clustering, recommender systems
+•	Naive Bayes, SVM, Decision trees, Regression, clustering, recommender systems

-Advice for applying machine learning
+•	Advice for applying machine learning

-Dimensionality reduction
+•	Dimensionality reduction

-Validation and evaluation of machine learning
+•	Validation and evaluation of machine learning